The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-In most cases, the process of buying a home involves taking out a mortgage and making a down payment.
-However, if your down payment is less than 20 percent of your home’s purchase price or you’re taking out a particular mortgage (such as an FHA loan), you might also need to buy mortgage insurance.
+When you buy a home, you probably expect to shop around for the best mortgage rates, take out a mortgage and make a down payment.
+But there’s another step you might need to take.
+If your down payment is less than 20 percent of your home’s purchase price or you’re taking out a particular mortgage (such as an FHA loan), you might also need to buy mortgage insurance.
 For lenders, these are higher-risk lending situations, so they require mortgage insurance to protect their interests.

 What is mortgage insurance and what does it cover?